 Speaking of oil, sorry, oil-free folks.
 I tried to air fry green beans without oil, but they essentially dehydrated.
 The result was edible but unacceptable.
 Tossing the green beans in oil locks in their moisture.

 I'd hoped to offer an oil-free version of this recipe as I do with most of the recipes I share, but no luck this time.
-But the radishes I mentioned above AND these Air Fryer Edamame are both fantastic without oil!
+But the radishes I mentioned above plus this Air Fryer Zucchini AND Air Fryer Edamame are all fantastic without oil!

 You need only a few ingredients to make garlicky air fryer green beans.